 The colors of the future: Why green is conquering the beer tents

 Imagine: You are standing in the entrance of the Schottenhamel, the golden beer foams into the sky, and your dirndl mint green reflects the light like a freshly cut emerald.
-This garment is no longer just a piece of fabric—it becomes a symbol of your personality, a calling card for your self-confidence.
+This garment is no longer just a fabric—it becomes a symbol of your personality, a calling card for your self-confidence.
 But why green?
 The answer lies in the evolution of the traditional costume itself...

 The color code of traditional costume: What your choice reveals about you

 But beware!
 Not every shade of green suits every figure.
 A petite lady with fair skin should dirndl mint green that gently emphasizes her features.
 Women with warm skin tones will find dirndl dark green An ally that embraces her curves like a Bavarian forest in autumn.
-And who floats between two worlds?
-The sale-green trend offers the perfect balance – perfect for the modern Oktoberfest lady who blends tradition and modernity.
+And who floats between the two worlds?
+The sale green trend offers the perfect balance – perfect for the modern Oktoberfest lady who blends tradition and modernity.

 Here comes the unexpected: The biggest surprise of last year was the combination of a dirndl dark green with a copper-colored traditional blazer.
 Who would have thought that metallic tones could harmonize so well?
 Designers from Munich to Vienna are now experimenting with contrasts that will make even the strictest traditional costume police smile.